robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/notes_week_09.md

 ---

 ## 4. Design & Implementation Exercise
-**Task**: *The ZooKeeper Homogenous MapReduce Array*
+**Task**: *The ZooKeeper Homogeneous MapReduce Array*

 Move to the `k8s_zk_template` directory.
-We are rebuilding our Week 5 Image equalization engine to be completely fault-tolerant and homogenous.
+We are rebuilding our Week 5 Image equalization engine to be completely fault-tolerant and homogeneous.

 You must deploy a Kubernetes application where **all** Pods run the exact same `app.py` code.
 Upon startup, the pods connect to a central ZooKeeper service in the cluster.
 1. The Pods will race using `kazoo` to elect a Master.